pavelone/fhirplace/README.md

 vagrant up fhirbase && vagrant up fhirplace
 ```

-First VMs startup can take a lot of time because Vagrant have to
+Initial VMs startup can take a lot of time because Vagrant have to
 download several OS images (about 1.5 Gb total) and unpack them.
 Next
 startups will be much faster (almost instant).

+If Vagrant won't report any errors, direct your browser to
+http://localhost:3000/ and you'll see FHIRPlace welcome page.

 ### Stopping VMs